History of Mexico: Struggle between liberals and conservatives, 1855–1876

-Constitution of 1857

-Liberal Colonel Ignacio Comonfort became president in 1855 after a revolt based in Ayutla overthrew Santa Anna.
-Comonfort was a moderate who tried and failed to maintain an uncertain coalition of radical and moderate liberals.
-Radical liberals drafted the Constitution of 1857, which decreased the power of the executive, incorporated the laws of the Reform, and curtailed traditional powers of the Catholic Church.
-It granted religious freedom, stating only that the Catholic Church was the favored faith.
-The anti-clerical radicals scored a major victory with the ratification of the constitution, because it weakened the Church and enfranchised non property owning men.
-The constitution was oppossed by the army, the clergy and the other conservatives, as well as moderate liberals such as Comonfort.
+Comonfort was a moderate who tried and failed to maintain an uncertain coalition of liberals and moderates.
+Liberals drafted the Constitution of 1857, which decreased the executive's power, incorporated the Reform laws, curtailed the Catholic Church's traditional powers, and granted religious freedom.
+The anti-clerical liberals scored a major victory with the constitution's ratification because it weakened the Church and enfranchised non-property-owning men.
+The constitution was opposed by the army, the clergy, the other conservatives, and some moderates.
 With the Plan of Tacubaya in December 1857, conservative General Félix Zuloaga led a coup in the capital in January 1858, creating a parallel government in Mexico City.
-Comonfort resigned the presidency and was succeeded by the President of the Supreme Court, Benito Juárez, who became President of the Republic, leading Mexican liberals.
+Comonfort resigned from the presidency and was succeeded by the President of the Supreme Court, Benito Juárez, who became President of the Republic, leading Mexican liberals.

-War of Reform (1857–1861)

-The revolt led to the War of Reform (December 1857 to January 1861), which grew increasingly bloody as it progressed and polarized the nation's politics.
+The revolt led to the War of Reform (1857–1861), which grew increasingly bloody as it progressed and polarized the nation's politics.
 Many Moderates, convinced that the Church's political power had to be curbed, came over to the side of the Liberals.
 For some time, the Liberals and Conservatives simultaneously administered separate governments, the Conservatives from Mexico City and the Liberals from Veracruz.
 The war ended with a Liberal victory, and liberal President Benito Juárez moved his administration to Mexico City.